mostafaemadacademic/SCAPS-1D-material-database/README.md

 This library will feature a variety of materials consisting of ETLs, HTLs, absorbers, etc. all of which will be classified as such.

+IMPORTANT NOTICE!!

+The files in this repository are based on literature simulation presets.
+They should therefore NOT be interpreted as definitive or universal experimental properties of the materials.

+Material parameters can vary greatly depending on synthesis method, crystal structure, composition, temperature, measurement method, etc.

+Users should inspect the cited source and verify that the parameters are suitable for their own simulations and work.